Skip to main content

 SELECT * FROM employees;

 The * wildcard fetches every column from the table.
-While convenient, it’s not recommended in production queries because it can:
+While convenient, we usually avoid it in production queries because it can:

 • Retrieve unnecessary data,